5. Performance Analysis¶

 \(G(n,0.5)\) graphs using a range of values of \(n\).
 The

-results of the algorithms are then written to a Pandas dataframe df
+results of the algorithms are then written to a Pandas dataframe df,

-table, and summarized in charts.
+aggregated in a pivot table, and summarized in charts.
 Lines in the

 charts give mean values, while the shaded areas indicate one standard